Fort Lauderdale Probation Violation Lawyer

 If you find yourself on probation or community control as a result of a criminal case and are alleged to have violated that probation for any reason, you will likely be facing the maximum penalty for the underlying charge all over again.
 In order to protect yourself, you need an experienced Fort Lauderdale probation violation attorney on your side.
 At the Law Offices of Jeffrey S. Grossman, LLC, we provide clients with the legal guidance and advice they need to move forward and have been doing so for over 16 years.

 In most cases, an arrest warrant will be issued.
-Jail time can be a severe sentence given to individuals for breaking probation protocols and is the reason that such cases must be handled with tough precision by lawyers who are looking out for their community.
+Jail time can be a severe sentence given to individuals for breaking probation protocols, and this is the reason that such cases must be handled with tough precision by lawyers who are looking out for their community.

 In order for a violation of probation to stand, the presiding judge must find that the accused “willfully and substantially” failed to comply with the terms and conditions of their probationary sentence.

-Whether a violation was both "willful and substantial" in nature depends on the facts of each case, and only an experienced attorney knows whether or not the State can meet this burden.
+Whether a violation was both "willful and substantial" in nature depends on the facts of each case, and only an experienced probation violation attorney knows whether or not the State can meet this burden.

 Common probation violation issues include: